FreshCrispyBacon/ADS-2/README.md

 #### 5. How accurately can a traffic sign be recognized using LiDAR data?

-In this research, the use of computer vision techniques and the YOLOv5 object detection algorithm was chosen as the primary approach for detecting and mapping road signs in a series of photos.
-YOLOv5, known for its high accuracy and real-time performance, was trained on the dataset provided by IV-Infra and was able to detect road signs with high accuracy.
-This approach was found to be highly effective in detecting and mapping road signs in a variety of environments.
+In this research, the use of computer vision techniques and the YOLOv5 object detection algorithm was chosen as the primary approach for detecting and mapping traffic signs in a series of photos.
+YOLOv5, known for its high accuracy and real-time performance, was trained on the dataset provided by IV-Infra and was able to detect traffic signs with high accuracy.
+This approach was found to be highly effective in detecting and mapping traffic signs in a variety of environments.
 In contrast, LiDAR technology, while widely used in tasks such as object detection, mapping, and navigation, proved to be less suitable for this specific task.
 LiDAR technology is relatively slow, unreliable and requires a clear line of sight to the object, which makes it hard to detect objects that are obscured or behind other objects.
-Furthermore, while LiDAR is mainly used to detect objects in 3D space, the detection of road signs is mainly a 2D task, which can be achieved with high accuracy using computer vision techniques and YOLOv5 object detection algorithm.
+Furthermore, while LiDAR is mainly used to detect objects in 3D space, the detection of traffic signs is mainly a 2D task, which can be achieved with high accuracy using computer vision techniques and YOLOv5 object detection algorithm.
 This approach, therefore, proved to be more efficient and reliable for this study.

 ### Planning
 In this project, we initially planned to use Trello as our task management tool but ended up not utilizing it.
 Despite this, we were still able to effectively communicate and keep track of our tasks and progress.